-- Baryonic effects substantially enhance and concentrate the predicted luminosity of the main MilkyWay halo in annihilation radiation - They reduce the luminosity predicted for small halos, V{max} < 50 km/s - The enhanced mass concentration of the MW due to baryons leads to enhanced tidal disruption of satellites, especially in the inner halo - The expected ratio of the flux of the brightest subhalo to that of the main halo is reduced by about 1.5 dex, to ~ 0.0002 . - → no subhalo is likely to be detected before the main halo. - Previous work greatly overestimated the relative contribution from very small subhalos, because it overestimated their concentrations. - The Fermi excess could well be annihilation radiation
+- Baryonic effects substantially enhance and concentrate the predicted luminosity of the main MilkyWay halo in annihilation radiation - They reduce the luminosity predicted for small halos, V{max} < 50 km/s - The enhanced mass concentration of the MW due to baryons leads to enhanced tidal disruption of satellites, especially in the inner halo - The expected ratio of the flux of the brightest subhalo to that of the main halo is reduced by about 1.5 dex, to ~ 0.0002 . - → no subhalo will be detected before the main halo is confirmed? - Previous work greatly overestimated the contribution from very small (sub)halos (i.e. boost factors) by overestimating their concentrations. - The Fermi excess could well be annihilation radiation